“We suffer because we suppress our pain.” – Gabor Maté

 But it is also beautiful, heart-warming, and inspiring.

-It’s a deep and engaging dive into how trauma is seen and what is still not widely acknowledged – even so much research exists! – in the medical community.
+It’s a deep and engaging dive into how trauma is seen and what is still not widely acknowledged – even though so much research exists! – in the medical community.

 Gabor is also asked about what policy changes we’d need to seek to start creating a more trauma-informed society.